Coalition for TJ v. Fairfax County School Board: District court

-Appeal to Fourth Circuit
+Court of appeals

 On March 14, 2022, the Fairfax County School Board appealed the district court's permanent injunction against the 2020 admissions policy to the United States Court of Appeals for the Fourth Circuit.
 Former Solicitor General of the United States Donald B. Verrilli Jr. represents the board pro bono.
 The board sought to stay the decision pending resolution of the appeal.
 On March 31, 2022, the Fourth Circuit granted the stay in a 2–1 order.
 The majority was unreasoned; Judges Robert Bruce King and Toby Heytens joined it; Heytens also wrote a separate concurrence outlining his disagreement with Hilton's reasoning.
 Judge Allison Jones Rushing dissented.

-Supreme Court

 On April 8, 2022, the Coalition filed an emergency application in the Supreme Court of the United States to have the Fourth Circuit's stay vacated.
 Virginia and 15 other states filed an amicus curiae brief supporting the request.
 On April 25, 2022, the application was denied over the dissents of Associate Justices Clarence Thomas, Samuel Alito, and Neil Gorsuch.
+The case was heard in the court of appeals on September 16, 2022, and decided on May 23, 2023.
+The Fourth Circuit, by a 2 to 1 vote, reversed the district court and restored the new admission plan.

+Supreme Court

+On August 21, 2023, the Coalition petitioned the Supreme Court to hear its case.
+On February 20, 2024, the Court declined to hear the case by denying certiorari.
+Justice Alito, with whom Justice Thomas joined, wrote a dissent from the denial of certiorari.